 Eloping in Colorado is absolutely as adventurous as it sounds.
-But how?
-Where?
-What are the possibilities?
-Here’s some things you should know when planning your elopement in this beautifully immense and diverse place!
+Here’s everything you need to get started planning your elopement in the Rocky Mountains!

-Simply put, self-solemnization means that you and your partner are the only ones who need to be a part of your day of marriage.
+Self-solemnization means that you and your partner are the only ones who need to be a part of your day of marriage.
 There’s no need to hire an officiant or celebrant to make things official!
 All it takes is a quick trip to the county clerk, a few signatures and voilà!
-There’s typically no waiting period for the application approval

-Although you don’t need a human witness for your day, your fur baby can be your witness! it’s totally as adorable as it sounds and there’s even dog-safe ink.
+Although you don’t need a human witness for your day, your dog can be your witness! it’s totally as adorable as it sounds.

 Hidden gems that may require a hike to reach are locked away by snow until the later parts of June with a few exceptions.
 I like to think in terms of elevation and region-dependent mountain ranges across the state.
 Areas like Steamboat and Vail typically receive a lot of snow because of their locations and so it can be ideal for a winter elopement, but can be locked away by snow until late summer.